thurask/archivist/README.md

 =========
 A Python 3 script to download bars and turn them into autoloaders.

+With command line arguments, it proceeds as directed.
+Without command line arguments, it queries the user as to OS version, radio version, software version, etc.
+Most arguments are assumed with the questionnaire, so if you want fine control, use arguments.

 ## Requirements
+### Universal
+To make autoloaders, it requires [cap.exe](https://drive.bitcasa.com/send/Lrb0VC6NsOEX5BNSDmGVn2mkeiSDklghCXlYuQk_YkRE).
+It doesn't actually run cap.exe, so just download the file and save it in the same folder as the script, or somewhere else using the -c command line option.

+Since it does the entire autoloader process for all devices from start to finish, make sure to have A LOT of hard drive space.
+40GB at least, even more if you aren't using 7-Zip compression.

+If you're using this as a .py file, it requires Python =>3.4.2.

+7-Zip compression (default) uses [p7zip](http://sourceforge.net/projects/p7zip/) (Linux/Mac)/[7-Zip](http://www.7-zip.org/download.html) (Windows).
+Zip and tar.xxx compression don't require external programs.

-### Operation
+### Windows

-Requires [7za.exe](http://www.7-zip.org/download.html) (32-bit and 64-bit) and [cap.exe](https://drive.bitcasa.com/send/Lrb0VC6NsOEX5BNSDmGVn2mkeiSDklghCXlYuQk_YkRE).
+By default, the script uses any installed instances of 7-Zip first.

-32-bit 7za.exe should be included as 7za.exe and 64-bit 7za.exe should be included as 7za64.exe, since the script reads the OS bit setup and uses the 64/32 bit 7-Zip executable accordingly.
-Because 32-bit Windows is just as annoyingly persistent as Windows XP.
+If you're using them locally, 32-bit 7za.exe should be included as 7za.exe and 64-bit 7za.exe should be included as 7za64.exe.

-If you're using just the .py file, make sure to have Python =>3.4.2 in your PATH and the support executables in the local folder/your PATH.
-Or, if you're using the release .exe, extract everything into the bar file folder (all .exes, .pyds and .dlls).
-Since it's a self-extracting zip.
+If you're using the release .exe, extract everything into a folder (all .exes, .pyds and .dlls).

-Since it does the entire autoloader process from start to finish, make sure to have A LOT of hard drive space.
-40GB at least.
+### Linux
+If you're using 7z compression, this requires p7zip (look through your package manager, or install from source) in your path.
+I.e.:

+	$which 7za

+resolves to something.

+Other than that, download archivist.py and make it executable with chmod.

-### Redistribution
+### Mac

-Those listed in Operation, plus (preferably) conversion to executable formats via [cx_freeze](http://cx-freeze.readthedocs.org/en/latest/index.html).
+Same as Linux, but you'll have to either install p7zip from source, or install it with something like [Homebrew](http://brew.sh) or [MacPorts](https://www.macports.org).

 ## What It Does
-1. Ask for OS/radio/software versions (if not specified with command line arguments)
+1. Ask for OS/radio/software versions (if not specified)
 2. Ask for compression of loaders/deletion of uncompressed loaders/verification of loaders (if not specified)
 3. Download all bars
 4. Extract all bars
-5. Make OS + radio (and radio loaders if specified) for each recognized signed file
+5. Make OS + radio (and radio-only loaders if specified) for each recognized signed file
 6. Compress them (optional)
 7. Sort bars and loaders into subfolders
 8. Delete uncompressed loaders (optional)